 The Declaration on International Investment and Multinational Enterprises of 1976 is a cornerstone of the rules that govern international investment in advanced and emerging economies: It establishes the principle of National Treatment for foreign investors, calls for responsible business conduct of enterprises operating abroad, provides for a means to resolve conflicting requirements imposed on businesses and encourages governments to consider the impact that international investment incentives and disincentives may have on other countries.
 Decisions define procedures associated with these components of the Declaration that ensure transparency about policy and thorough implementation.

-All OECD Members as well as 12 non-OECD countries (Argentina, Brazil, Costa Rica, Croatia, Egypt, Kazakhstan, Jordan, Morocco, Peru, Romania, Tunisia and Ukraine) have adhered to the Declaration, and further countries are undergoing reviews to join this growing group.
+All OECD Members as well as 13 non-OECD countries (Argentina, Brazil, Costa Rica, Croatia, Egypt, Kazakhstan, Jordan, Morocco, Peru, Romania, Tunisia, Ukraine and Uruguay) have adhered to the Declaration, and further countries are undergoing reviews to join this growing group.